The Syracuse London University Program blends academic enquiry, civic engagement, and rich programming to build students’ global citizenship.

 What kind of world do we want to live in?
 How can we help create that world?
 These are the questions that global citizens ponder, and that our program seeks to help students consider.
 Through our London Passport initiative, students hold a tangible representation of their development as global citizens during their time abroad.
 Our internship, volunteering, community relations (like our special relationship with the Scottish town of Lockerbie following the 1988 Pan Am bombing), and co-curricular learning opportunities support students’ engagement with the world at large.

-In Fall 2019, our Public Symposia series will create opportunities for students and the wider public to explore key themes of “People & Planet” during two evening events.
+In Spring 2020, our Public Symposia series will create opportunities for students and the wider public to explore key themes of “People & Planet” during two evening events.

 featured image by Hollan Obinger, 2018